 With one in three American adults estimated to suffer from high blood pressure, putting them at a higher risk of heart attack and stroke, it's a wonder that hypertension so easily goes ignored – often until it's too late.

 Today's blood pressure monitors must cut off the circulation to take a reading, limiting the ability of everyday fitness trackers and smartwatches to track this vital stat.
 Not just that, but blood pressure is different around the body.
-The upper arm is the gold standard because it's in line with the heart, but move north or south of the body and you must compensate for the difference.
-That's why wrist monitors require you to elevate your arm to heart level, making it a less ideal alternative.
+The upper arm is the gold standard because it's in line with the heart, but move north or south on the body and you must compensate for the difference.
+That's why wrist monitors require you to elevate your arm to heart level.

 Read this: Why Fitbit is trying to tackle sleep apnea